pyrc.core.inputs#

 • heat_transfer_coefficient (float) – The heat transfer coefficient used to calculate free convection to the surrounding solid nodes.

-• is_fluid (bool, optional) – If True, the BC is considered as fluid, otherwise as solid Material.
+• is_fluid (bool, default=False) – If True, the BC is considered as fluid, otherwise as solid Material.

 • kwargs (dict) – Optional arguments passed to TemperatureNode.